 - Rinse thoroughly in clear water and leave it to air dry.

 - Store the diaphragm in it’s case in a cool place.

 - Check the diaphragm for pinholes or tears by holding it up to the light and gently stretching the dome.

 - If the diaphragm feels ‘tacky’ this may mean the silicone is damaged.

-You will need to replace your diaphragm immediately if it is damaged or no longer fits well.
+You will need to replace your diaphragm if it is damaged or no longer fits well.
+If you have given birth you should check that your diaphragm still fits.
 Remember, a diaphragm must fit well and be in good condition to prevent pregnancy.

-If you did not use your diaphragm, or if it slips out of place, and you are worried about getting pregnant, emergency contraception (EC) is available over-the-counter at pharmacies, SHine SA clinics, Clinic 275 and some public hospital Emergency Departments.
+If you did not use your diaphragm, or if it slips out of place, and you are worried about getting pregnant, the Emergency Contraceptive Pill (ECP) is available over-the-counter at pharmacies, SHINE SA clinics, Adelaide Sexual Health Centre and some public hospital Emergency Departments.